-May file a complaint against the member in accordance with the procedure set out in this Article.
+A member who has reasonable grounds to believe that another member has violated any Obligation or Responsibility provided for in this Constitution may file a complaint against the member in accordance with the procedure set out in this article.

 Section 2.
 Form of Complaint